 Most dogs are naturally drawn to rabbit poop.
 They'll gulp down those pellets really fast.

 Rabbits produce two types of poop.
 The most common type is the fecal pellet type.
 For the most part, these pellets are undigested hay and grasses.
-They have no odor, are round and dark brown in color.
+They have no odor, are round and are dark brown in color.
 This is the type of rabbit feces that a dog is most likely to find and eat.

 Then there are cecotropes, which rabbits produce at night with the intent to eat them again for nutrition.
 This "feces" resembles a bunch of grapes pressed together and has quite a distinct odor.
 Note the word "feces" in quotation marks.
-That's because cecatropes aren't really feces, but actually nutrient-packed digestive items, according to scientist Dana Krempels.
-Because they are so easily ingested by bunnies, cecatropes usually aren't left around long enough for a dog to time them.
+That's because cecotropes aren't really feces, but actually nutrient-packed digestive items, according to scientist Dana Krempels.
+Because they are so easily ingested by bunnies, cecotropes usually aren't left around long enough for a dog to time them.

 My Dog Ate Rabbit Pellets.
 Should I Be Worried?